EOSIO/eos/README.md

 <a name="singlenode"></a>
 ### Creating and launching a single-node testnet

-After successfully building the project, the `nodeos` binary should be present in the `build/programs/nodeos` directory.
-Run `nodeos` -- it will probably exit with an error, but if not, close it immediately with <kbd>Ctrl-C</kbd>.
-If it exited with an error, note that `nodeos` created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
-This default data storage path can be overridden by passing `--data-dir /path/to/data` to `nodeos`.
-These instructions will continue to use the default directory.
+After successfully building the project, the `nodeos` binary should be present in the `build/programs/nodeos` folder.
+`nodeos` can be run directly from the `build` folder using `programs/nodeos/nodeos`.
+The instructions here assume running from the `build` folder.

+By default, `nodeos` uses `etc/eosio/node_00` as its configuration folder.
+The build seeds this folder with a default `genesis.json` file.
+Alternatively, a configuration folder can be specified using the `--config-dir` command line argument to `nodeos`.
+If you use this option, you will need to manually copy a genesis.json file to your config folder.

+`nodeos` will need a properly configured `config.ini` file in order to do meaningful work.
+On startup, `nodeos` looks in the config folder for `config.ini`.
+If one is not found, a default `config.ini` file is created.
+If you do not already have a `config.ini` file ready to use, run `nodeos` and then close it immediately with <kbd>Ctrl-C</kbd>.
+A default configuration (`config.ini`) will have been created in the config folder.
 Edit the `config.ini` file, adding/updating the following settings to the defaults already in place:

 ```